 This study concluded that we need to continue the research into how cannabis can improve the quality of life of HIV patients.

-I have to say that the overall outlook is positive and that cannabis does seem like a useful addition to standard HIV therapy.
+I have to say that the overall outlook is positive and that cannabis does seem like a useful addition to the standard ART.

 Cannabinoids have also been extensively researched for their anti-inflammatory properties.